Updated on January 31, 2019

-Today US lawmakers voted in favor of allowing internet service providers (ISP) like Verizon, Comcast and AT&T to sell and share customers’ browsing history for advertising purposes.
+US lawmakers voted in favor of allowing Internet service providers (ISP) like Verizon, Comcast and AT&T to sell and share customers’ browsing history for advertising purposes.
 This is a major breach of browsing history privacy.
-Update (4/4/2017): This resolution has now passed through Congress and was signed into law by President Trump.
+This resolution was passed by Congress and signed into law by President Trump on April 4, 2017.

 How did we get here?